 : Optional.
 This package is the commonly used, sophisticated graphing package for R. It is particularly useful for creating Participant Charts

-Headless Unix Servers Only: Install the X Virtual Frame Buffer
+Headless Linux Servers Only: Rendering and the X Virtual Frame Buffer

 for further details.